Last Updated on May 7, 2022 by Scott Charleboix

 I’ve detailed anything else you need to know about the Blogtober Challenge on the post called Blogtober Challenge for 2021.
 The plan is to every year copy the old Blogtober post, update the year, decide the posts that need to be written for the current year and provide any links to previous Blogtober Challenges that you’ve written for a good site structure.

-It’s mid July, so this gives you a lot of time between now and then to find some good pictures and get a great head start on your posts for the month of October.
+It’s early May, so this gives you a lot of time between now and October to find some good pictures and get a great head start on your posts for the month of October.
 A pro-tip to other bloggers is to schedule your blog posts ahead of time (if they’re already ready to be published) so that you don’t have to worry about publishing them.
 Just be sure to promote that particular post on Pinterest with some pins.